Peralta Community College District's Only Student-Run Publication

 Gilkerson promotes district job openings, celebrates funding package

-In her report to the board, Chancellor Gilkerson highlighted three open leadership positions at PCCD: permanent College of Alameda President, PCCD District Vice President of Human Resources, and PCCD Deputy Chancellor and Chief Operating Officer.
+In her report to the board, Chancellor Gilkerson highlighted three open leadership positions at PCCD: permanent College of Alameda President, PCCD Vice President of Human Resources, and PCCD Deputy Chancellor and Chief Operating Officer.
 This search remains active as of April 22 according to Gilkerson’s Monday video update.

 “These executive level cabinet positions, reporting directly to me, represent pivotal roles in shaping the future of education in our district,” she said.
 “Please help us spread the word about these leadership opportunities.”